magentabusiness/magentabusiness.github.io/docs/samples/cricket-wifi/cricket-wifi.md

 <br/>
 2) Connecting the sensor to WiFi network
 <br/>
-3) Configuring the sensor to send data to ThingsBoard
+3) Configuring the sensor to send data to IoT Hub
 <br/>

 ### Things On Edge